Top 6 Best Neighborhoods In Dallas-Fort Worth for Families

 Prosper’s location allows people to take advantage of attractions found in Celina, Frisco, McKinney, Plano and Denton.
 Fun in downtown Dallas is a mere 45 minutes away.
 Favorite day trips include The Star in Frisco, National Videogame Museum, Heard Natural Science Museum and Ray Roberts State Park.

 Closer to home, Prosper residents enjoy the city’s many parks.
 Frontier Park is the largest, with a sports complex featuring lighted natural and turf fields for soccer, softball and baseball, trails, a catch-and-release pond, splash pad and playground.
 Town Lake Park has a 27-acre stocked lake for catch-and-release fishing as well as opportunities to kayak and canoe.

 Prosper ISD is a top-rated school district parents and children will love.
 Niche ranked it at No. 11 on its most recent list of the best school districts in Texas.
 The graduation rate is 98 percent, and 58 percent of graduating seniors attend four-year universities.
 Another 28 percent attend two-year community colleges.

 Shopping is plentiful in Prosper.
-The Gates of Prosper is an 800-acre mixed use development featuring retail such as Wal Mart, Five Below, DICK’S Sporting Goods, Old Navy and more.
-Residents can discover more upscale shopping at the The Shops at Legacy.
+The Gates of Prosper is an 800-acre mixed-use development featuring retail such as Wal Mart, Five Below, DICK’S Sporting Goods, Old Navy and more.
+Residents can discover more upscale shopping at The Shops at Legacy.
 Favored restaurants are Cotton Gin Café, Ernesto’s and Sabaidee.